NEWIR295/ROS_PID_TUNNING/README.md

   - **L298**
   - **Cytron**
 - **Configuration File**: `ctrl.h`
-  - Ensure to set proper parameters, such as **Pulses Per Revolution (PPR)**, based on the selected motor driver.
+  - Ensure to set proper parameters, such as **Pulses Per Revolution (PPR)**, based on the selected encoder.

 ---